Classic Maya language: Phonology

 The Latin alphabet of the classical Maya transliteration is: ’, a, b, ch, ch’, e, h, i, k, k’, l, m, n, o, p, p’, s, t, t’, tz, tz’, u, w, x, y.
 It is the romanization system currently used by epigraphers to transcribe the language.
 However, the first alphabet was developed by Fray Francisco Morán in his Vocabulario en lengua choltí, whose most notable difference is the transcription of /k’/ as ⟨ꜫ⟩ and /t͡ʃ’/ as ⟨ꜫh⟩.

 In Classic Maya, there are five vowels: a, e, i, o, u.
 Long vowels are written double: aa, ee, ii, oo, uu.
 Furthermore, no word begins with a vowel; these actually begin with a glottal stop.
 Because of this, the initial letter ’ is often omitted to facilitate transcription and alphabetic structuring.

 The most widespread phonological process attested in Maya glyphs is the elimination of the underlying vowels in a trisyllabic word.
 When a sequence of the form CVCVCVC appears as a single word, the second vowel (the nucleus of the second syllable) is elided to form two CVC syllables.
 Examples: CHUM(mu)-la-ja 'he sits' is transcribed chumlaj.
 AJAW-le-le 'lordship' is transliterated ajawlel.
 Tu-’u-B’AAH 'in itself' is transcribed tu’b’aah.
 Sa-ku-WINIK-ki 'elder brother' is transliterated saku(n) winik.

 Grammar

-Like most other Mayan languages, Classic Maya is verb–subject–object and is an ergative–absolutive language.
+Classic Maya is a morphologically ergative–absolutive language.
+Its basic constituent order in transitive clauses is verb–object–subject (VOS).
 Being polysynthetic, it uses both prefixes and suffixes to show grammatical function.
 Nouns are not inflected for case or gender.
 There is also an entire class of intransitives that convey the object's spatial position.
 In addition, the language employs counter words when quantifying nouns and uses a vigesimal number system.

 Verbs are not conjugated according to tense, but rather are semantically altered by a series of aspect particles.